DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 Name | Properties | Description
 -----|------------|------------
-sliceComponent | [Appointments.SliceProps](#appointmentssliceprops) | A component that rendered if appointment is sliced by time table. containerComponent | [Appointments.ContainerProps](#appointmentscontainerprops) | A component that renders an container for appointment.
+sliceComponent | [Appointments.SliceProps](#appointmentssliceprops) | A component that rendered if appointment is sliced by time table. containerComponent | [Appointments.ContainerProps](#appointmentscontainerprops) | A component that renders a container for appointment.
 Appointments.Appointment | [Appointments.AppointmentProps](#appointmentsappointmentprops) | A component that renders an appointment.
 Appointments.AppointmentContent | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders the appointment content.

+Additional properties are added to the component's root element.